Frequently Asked Questions

 Please email the festival organizer with a photo or scan of the front of your school ID, military ID, or proof of military service, if not already available on FilmFreeway.

-What additional information do I need to provide to enter the Local Film Showcase?
+What additional information do I need to provide to be considered for the Local Film Showcase?

 Be prepared to provide detail on which criteria you meet to be considered for the Local Film Showcase.

 If my film is not chosen, may I speak with a member of the selection team for notes or feedback?

 Unfortunately, due to time constraints and the large number of submissions, we are unable to provide individual feedback.